Vsauce: D!NG

 D!NG, formerly DONG (Do Online Now, Guys), is a spin-off channel by Vsauce that features unusual pages, apps, and games from around the Internet.
 Some videos also focus on various topics in mathematics and science.
 DONG was formerly a segment featured on the main Vsauce channel and then on the Vsauce3 channel before its own channel was launched in 2015, with the first video uploaded on October 29, 2015.
 The channel was renamed to D!NG on May 12, 2019, seemingly due to the channel being demonetized for having a name that was not considered advertiser-friendly.

 Collaborations

 Some people or channels Michael Stevens of Vsauce1 has collaborated with include Bill Nye, BrainCraft, Derek Muller, Good Mythical Morning, The Filthy Frank Show, and others.
 The following collaborations were mentioned in publications.
 Vsauce has collaborated with Henry Reich of MinutePhysics on two videos: "Guns in Space" and "What if the Earth were Hollow?".
 In 2014, Jake of Vsauce3 had narrated two episodes of the series Did You Know Gaming? covering the Game Boy.
 In August 2016, Stevens served as a guest host on the show BattleBots.
 On March 24, 2018, Stevens was largely involved with a collaboration featured on HowToBasic's YouTube channel.
+In November of 2025, Stevens announced his collaboration with British Mathematician and fellow content creator Hannah Fry on a podcast called The Rest Is Science.